 My flights purchased over the last three months:

 Varna, Bulgaria to Larnaca, Cyprus = $30.00

 Larnaca, Cyprus to Skopje, Macedonia= $19.00 (Dec trip)

 Skopje, Macedonia to Rome, Italy = $20.00 (Dec trip)

 Rome, Italy to Las Vegas, Nevada $230.00 (Dec trip)

 These are not even the cheapest flights.
 My girlfriend took a flight from Austria to Cyprus for less than $10 one-way last month.
 An Uber to the airport costs more than the actual plane ticket.

-Transportation ($40 per month) is a major savings vs. US car ownership
+Transportation costs ($40 per month) are a major savings vs. US car ownership

 My transportation budget in Europe is obscenely low vs. what I would be spending driving in the US.
 According to 2019 research by AAA, the average annual cost of car ownership is $9,282, or $773 a month.
 I spent $40 a month on local transportation.
 Most European public transportation knocks the socks off any public transportation I have used in the US.
 In Sofia, which is considered a “poor” infrastructure city, I had a choice of bus, tram, trolley, or metro.
 Service was on time, the vehicles were clean, and an unlimited monthly pass is less than $30.

 Health Insurance and Medical Care is cheaper in Europe- $35 per month